MKTG641-25S2 (C) Semester Two 2025

 On completion of the course, it is expected that learners will be able to:

-1. Understand the importance of strategy development in digital marketing.
+1. Identify the importance of strategy development in digital marketing.

-3. Develop key goals for the strategy and understand how best to achieve these goals and measure success.
+4. Develop key goals for the strategy and identify how best to achieve these goals.

-5. Draw on relevant literature, case material and real-world examples, including kaupapa Māori work, work that speaks to Pacific Initiatives, or other culturally relevant cases to build a deeper understanding of the importance of digital marketing strategies.
+6. Draw on relevant literature, case material and real-world examples, including Kaupapa Māori work, work that speaks to Pacific initiatives, or other culturally relevant cases to build a deeper understanding of the importance of digital marketing strategies.

 Prerequisites